isomerpages/bca-peb/_licensed-corporations/Licensing Requirements.md

 The licence fee is $500 and the licence will be valid for a period of one calendar year.

+Applications for Corporate Licences will be processed within **30 working days** upon submission of complete documents.
+If the application requires more extensive evaluation, a longer processing time may be required.

 Some of the licensing requirements are as listed below:

 #### Limited Corporations